c1ph3r-dev/EnigmaGUI/README.md

 The release branch contains the latest stable code for the application.

-## Roadmap
+## Releases and Updates
+### Beta 1
+* The ability to select your Rotors.
+* The ability to encrypt and decrypt text.

 ### Beta 2
-* Add ability to change Rotors as you please.
+* The ability to change Rotors as you please.

-### Beta 3
-* Add ability to set custom Pairs.
-* Add ability to offset Rotors by a user specified amount.

-### Release
-* Add ability to reset offset of Rotors.